 |

-Profit & Loss Report With Completed Schedule C Example
+P&L Report With Completed Schedule C Example

 The P&L report, often referred to as an income statement, is a financial statement that summarizes the revenue, costs, and expenses incurred during a specific period, usually a fiscal year or a quarter.
 It provides information about a company’s ability to generate profit by increasing revenue, reducing costs, or both.

-Step 2: Fill Out Schedule C Basic Business Information
+Step 2: Fill Out Basic Business Information

-You can find a fillable PDF of Schedule C on the IRS website, or you can use TaxAct (read our review of TaxAct) to complete the form.
 Below, you’ll find a brief explanation of how to complete each of the fields in this section.

 - Name of proprietor: Enter your name in this field.

-- Line A: Principal business or profession, including product or service―Indicate the type of business you have and whether you sell products or services.
+- Line A: Principal business or profession, including product or service—indicate the type of business you have and whether you sell products or services.

-- Line B: Principal business or professional activity code―Select the code that best describes your business from the last page of the IRS’s instructions for Schedule C.
+- Line B: Principal business or professional activity code—select the code that best describes your business from the last page of the IRS’s instructions for Schedule C.

-- Line C: Business name―Put the name of your business in this field.
+- Line C: Business name—put the name of your business in this field.
 If you don’t have a business name, leave this field blank.

-- Line E: Business address―Enter the physical address of your business.
+- Line E: Business address—enter the physical address of your business.
 Don’t enter a post office box here.
 Leave the field blank if the address is the same as your address listed on Page 1 of Form 1040.

 - Line H: If you started your business in the current tax year, check this box.
 Otherwise, leave it blank.